brentd09/AZ040Labs/PowerShell-Lab-04.md

     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell
-    New-PSDrive -Name AdatumUsers -Root "CN=Users,DC=Adatum,DC=com" -PSProvider ActiveDirectory
+    New-PSDrive -Name Adatum -Root "CN=Users,DC=Adatum,DC=com" -PSProvider ActiveDirectory
     ```
     </Strong></details>
 1. Set the current working location to the new PSDrive.
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell
-    Set-Location AdatumUsers:
+    Set-Location Adatum:
     ```
     </Strong></details>
-### Task 2: Inspect the users and groups from the PSDrive AdatumUsers
+### Task 2: Inspect the users and groups from the PSDrive Adatum

-1. In the **Windows PowerShell** console, use the **Get-ChildItem** cmdlet to see the ActiveDirectory objects in the **AdatumUsers** PSDrive.
+1. In the **Windows PowerShell** console, use the **Get-ChildItem** cmdlet to see the ActiveDirectory objects in the **Adatum** PSDrive.
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell